sunilthetab/slackbot/Milestone-4/README.md

 ![image](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/master/images/del1.png "seven")

 B. This will provide the list of meetings to choose from.<br>
-C. Enter the meeting ID to be deleted.<br>
+C. Enter ONLY the meeting ID to be deleted.
+(0, OR 1, OR 2 etc.)<br>
 D. Answer if you'd surely like to delete the meeting.<br>
 E. The bot will provide a suitable response.